House of Fine Art brought Anthony James’ fascinatingly hypnotic sculpture to the Middle East for the first time.

 His latest is as much a dynamic sculpture as it is a mathematical equation.

-Inspired by Plato’s experiment in unity where he demonstrated perfect symmetry in three dimensions, the sculpture is composed of repeating equilateral triangles that create a 20 sided cage of steel.
+Inspired by Plato’s experiment in unity where he demonstrated perfect symmetry in three dimensions, the sculpture composed of repeating equilateral triangles that create a 20 sided cage of steel.
 Inside, a psychedelic core of glowing light is awe-striking and meditative all at once.

 For better web experience, please use the website in portrait mode